webqit/webflo/README.md

 </details>
 </details>

-This step-based workflow helps to decomplicate routing and gets us scaling horizontally as our application grows larger.

-Workflows may be designed with *wildcard* steps using a hyphen `-` as step name.
+But, workflows may be designed with *wildcard* steps using a hyphen `-` as step name.
 At runtime, a wildcard step matches any URL segment at its level in the layout!
 A `this.stepname` property could be used to see which URL segment has been matched.

 ```js
 /**